DanCag/TOPOS/README.md

 (you should see new directories with same name of compressed archives after doing this)

 6. Create the conda environment: `conda env create -f ./TOPOS.yml`
-The installation of required packages takes around 10 minutes.

 7. Activate the environment `conda activate TOPOS`